Olga Dolzhykova

 Olga Dolzhykova (Olga Dolzhikova; Olga Dolzjikova; born 22 January 1979) is a Ukrainian-Norwegian chess player and educator.

 Career

 Dolzhykova holds the title of Woman Grandmaster (WGM, 2002).
 She plays chess for the club Oslo Schakselskap, and has represented Norway internationally at the Chess Olympiad and the European Team Chess Championship.

+She was the joint winner of the Ukrainian Independence cup - A in 2008.

 She has a doctorate in chess pedagogy and has been assigned with Norges Toppidrettsgymnas, working with chess education for children and young adults.

 Personal life

 Dolzhikova was born in Ukraine.
 She is a sister of Kateryna Dolzhykova and thus a former sister-in-law of Sergey Karjakin.
-She moved to Norway in 2012 as a student, and has eventually settled in Norway with her husband and son.
+She moved to Norway in 2012 as a student, and has settled in Norway with her husband and son.